-110 SURVEY OF AGRICULTURE (FORMERLY AG 10)
+110 SURVEY OF AGRICULTURE (FORMERLY AG 10) 3 units, 2 lecture hours, 3 lab hours ADVISORIES: English 130.

 This course is a survey of the basic principles of the agriculture industry in California.
 Topic areas may include animal science, plant science, agriculture economics and management, resource management, and contemporary agricultural issues.
 This course will analyze current and historic trends in the California.
 (A)